Victoriano Huerta: Early life

-According to the records in the books of the Parish Notary of Colotlán José Victoriano Huerta Márquez was born on December 22, 1850, in the town of Colotlán and was baptized the next day (other sources indicate that he was born on March 23, 1845, in the Agua Gorda ranch.)
+According to the records in the books of the Parish Notary of Colotlán, José Victoriano Huerta Márquez was born and baptized on Monday, 23 December 1850, in the town of Colotlán.
+(Other sources indicate he was born on 23 March 1845, in the Agua Gorda ranch.)
 His parents were Jesús Huerta Córdoba, originally from Colotlán, Jalisco and María Lázara del Refugio Márquez Villalobos, originally from El Plateado, Zacatecas.
 His paternal grandparents were Rafael Huerta Benítez and María Isabel de la Trinidad Córdoba, the first originally from Villanueva, Zacatecas and the second from Colotlán, Jalisco and were his maternal grandparents José María Márquez and María Soledad Villalobos.
 He identified himself as indigenous, and both his parents are reported to have been ethnically Huichol, although his father is said to have been Mestizo.
 Huerta learned to read and write at a school run by the local priest, making him one of the relatively few literate people in Colotlán.
 He had decided upon a military career early on as the only way of escaping the poverty of Colotlán.
-In 1869 he was employed by visiting Gen. Donato Guerra to serve as his personal secretary.
-In that role he distinguished himself and, with Gen. Guerra's support, gained admission to the Mexican National Military Academy (Heroico Colegio Militar) at Chapultepec in Mexico City in 1872.
+In 1869 he was employed by visiting General Donato Guerra to serve as his personal secretary.
+In that role he distinguished himself and, with General Guerra's support, gained admission to the Mexican National Military Academy (Heroico Colegio Militar) at Chapultepec in Mexico City in 1872.
 As a cadet, Huerta excelled at math, leading him to specialize in artillery and topography.